Get insider access

 • Limited sound customization features.

 The Beats Studio Pro are good for commuting and traveling.
 They have a sturdy build quality and a long, continuous battery life for long rides or flights.
-Their ANC blocks out a good amount of noise overall but, unfortunately, isn't ideal for cutting out bass-range noise like rumbling engines.
+Their ANC blocks out a great amount of noise in environments like airplane cabins and busy streets, but struggles more in office environments.
 Unlike similar models, like the Beats Studio3 Wireless, they come with a soft carrying pouch instead of a sturdy case.
 They also aren't as comfortable for many people.

 Pros